 Do UK citizens have to pay tuition fees at universities in Norway?

 Generally speaking, UK citizens need to pay tuition fees to study at a Norwegian university.
 There’s an exception for people who have lived in Norway since before Brexit.
+If you’ve arrived in Norway before January 1 2012, you’re treated as a EU citizen.
+However, anyone arriving in Norway (from the UK) after January 1 2021 are not exempt from the tuition fees.

 Do permanent resident holders need to pay tuition fees?